isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-eat-bed-bugs/index.md

 .
 - After the ban of DDT and other synthetic pesticides some 40 years ago, bed bugs have been noted to make a major comeback.
 The technique chosen may have different side effects and effectiveness.
 So, below I've discussed the issue of "do spiders eat bed bugs?"
-**In summary, YES, most spiders (especially the Cobweb [spider](https://pestpolicy.com/spider-bite-vs-bed-bug-bite/) and Philodromid crab spider species) will eat bed bugs and all the insects that get trapped in their webs.�**
+**In summary, YES, most spiders (especially the Cobweb [spider](https://pestpolicy.com/spider-bite-vs-bed-bug-bite/) and Philodromid crab spider species) will eat bed bugs and all the insects that get trapped in their webs.**
-*So, let's check the details!�*
+*So, let's check the details!*
 ## Do Spiders Eat Bed Bugs?
 What Spider Species?
 Well, maybe you should not get worried when you find that spider around the house - as they may actually help you not just control flies but also bed bugs.
 - The Philodromid and cobweb spider species are the two main species that are known to trap and eat bed bugs; these spider species are common all over America.
 Despite that spiders will feed on bed bugs, it's impossible for these creatures to feast on all the bed bugs (in all life stages such as the
 Baby Bed Bugs
 ).
-### 1. Will Philodromid Crab Spiders�Feed on�Bed Bugs?
+### 1. Will Philodromid Crab SpidersFeed onBed Bugs?
 The Philodromid crab spiders may be physically and in features similar to the crab (both front and rear); this is a very common spider species both in America and all over the world.
 - The Philodromid (Thanatus flavidus) spider will mainly inhabit the outdoors but may sometimes get into the house.
 These spiders will get into the house with the mission of hunting and eating those small insects including bed bugs.
 However, the phildromids will not employ webs to trap the bed bugs.